Growth marketing and growth hacking are terms you hear loosely thrown around.

 We turn to search at all times and in all places, whether on our desktops, laptops, tablets, or smartphones.

-Understanding how people search at different points on their purchase journeys opens the door to engage your brand with this new audience.
+Understanding how people search at different points on their purchase journeys opens the door to engaging your brand with this new audience.

-Having become an engine of insights, search now delivers influence throughout the five buying stages (initiation, research, compare, transaction, and experience).
+Having become an engine of insights, search now delivers influence throughout the five buying stages (awareness, consideration, conversion, maintain, and expand).

 SEM also reinforces your conversion funnel and unifies disparate marketing activities.